KeloDraken/TheDragonProject/vetkoek/README.md

 ## What is this folder?

-This folder is called vetkoek ([/ˈfɛtkʊk/](https://en.wikipedia.org/wiki/Vetkoek)), it is currently used for our React frontend (CRA).
+This folder is called vetkoek ([/ˈfɛtkʊk/](https://en.wikipedia.org/wiki/Vetkoek)), it is currently used for our React frontend.

 It's live on 👉 [kelodraken.com](https://www.kelodraken.com)